+- E. Availability of Policy: Every Hospital, upon request, must provide any member of the public or state governmental entity a copy of its financial assistance policy.

+- F. Application Forms: Every Hospital must make available, upon request by a member of the public, a copy of the application used by the Hospital to determine a patient's eligibility for financial assistance.

 - G. Monitoring and Reporting

 - 1. A financial assistance log from which periodic reports can be developed shall be maintained aside from any other required financial statements.
 Financial assistance logs will be maintained for a period of seven (7) years.
 At a minimum, the financial assistance logs are to include:

-- account number, a.
+- a.
+Account number,

-- date of service, b.
+- b.
+Date of service,

-- application mailed (y/n), c.
+- c.
+Application mailed (Yes/No),

-- application returned and complete (y/n), d.
+- d.
+Application returned and complete (Yes/No),

-- total charges, e.
+- e.
+Total charges,

-- f. self-pay balances,
+- f.
+Self-pay balances.

-- amount of financial assistance approved, g.
+- g.
+Amount of financial assistance approved, and

-- date financial assistance was approved. h.
+- h.
+Date financial assistance was approved.

 - 2. The cost of financial assistance will be reported annually in the community Benefit Report.
 Financial will be reported as the cost of care provided (not charges) using the most recently audited Medicare cost report and the associated cost to charge ratio.

-ORIGINATOR: Finance/Patient Financial Services
+ORIGINATOR: Finance /